 Korean has a logical grammar system because it is based on a set of clear and consistent rules.
 The language follows a strict word order, subject-object-verb (SOV), which makes it easy to understand the meaning of a sentence.
 Korean also uses particles to indicate the grammatical function of each word, such as the subject marker “이/가” and the object marker “을/를”, which helps to clarify the roles of the words in the sentence.

-In addition, Korean has a set of verb endings that indicate the tense, aspect, and mood of the sentence.
-For example, the verb ending “-습니다” is used to indicate present tense and politeness, while the ending “-었어요” indicates past tense.
-These verb endings are consistent across all verbs, making it easy to understand the meaning of a sentence even if you don’t know all the vocabulary.
+Korean also has a set of verb endings that indicate tense, aspect, and mood.
+For example, -습니다 signals present tense and formality, while -었어요 signals past tense.
+These endings are consistent across all verbs — so once you learn them, you can understand the meaning of a sentence even without knowing all the vocabulary.

 Furthermore, Korean grammar is highly regular, meaning that there are few exceptions to the rules.
 For example, all verbs follow the same conjugation patterns, and there are only a few irregular verbs.
 This consistency makes it easier for learners to understand and remember the grammar rules.